TheoW03/TheoW03/README.md

 # intro

-I am a 2nd year university student, Computer Science Major
+I am a 2nd year university student, Computer Science Major with 2 minors. applied math and inf game design.

 I enjoy watching anime, gaming, hanging out with friends, and of course I love to program.

-I know how to program in Python, JavaScript, HTML, CSS, Java, C#
+I know how to program in Python, JavaScript, HTML, CSS, Java, C# and know how to use Unity, Pygame,forge , Discords bot API and roblox studio basics.

 I love game dev. and want a career out of it.